behu-kea/ITA23-2-sem/CS101/05-interfaces-abstract.md

-### FastFood

-Create an interface called FastFood (with appropriate methods) and create a `Sandwich` class, a `Pizza` class and a class you decide that implements the FastFood interface.

-Add some different `Fastfood` objects to an array.
-Now iterate through that array and use some of the methods you have created above.

 ### Chat-GPT opgave

 Hop ind på [https://chat.openai.com/chat](https://chat.openai.com/chat) og lav en konto.
 Det er ikke obligatorisk!
 Hvis i ikke vil kan i bare bruge opgaven der er lidt længere nede